 With promises of much better availability and accuracy than the system we are all familiar with, the ambitious Galileo system is starting to work and provide service to users

-It is doubtful whether there is any of us who does not use the satellite-based navigation system GPS Compass (RG Global Positioning System), whose name has long been synonymous with this entire advanced navigation field - whether for getting directions onWaze And its similarities, whether to record aerobic training or perhaps just to get accurate weather forecasts for your current location, the American system that was opened for civilian use in the 1980s is probably the one that was based on its services.
+It is doubtful whether there is any of us who does not use the satellite-based navigation system GPS (Global Positioning System), whose name has long been synonymous with this entire field of advanced navigation - whether for the purpose of obtaining driving directions inWaze And its similarities, whether to record aerobic training or perhaps just to get accurate weather forecasts for your current location, the American system that was opened for civilian use in the 1980s is probably the one that was based on its services.

-Galileo will be managed by the European Space Navigation Organization (GSA) and European Space Agency (ESA) and began its initial operational operational capabillity phase this week, On 15 in December, When in the company Qualcomm It has been declared that most modern-Snapdragon 625, theSnapdragon 652, theSnapdragon 820 and of course theSnapdragon 821, support navigation based on it - and now all that remains is to find applications that also include Galileo navigation support, plus navigationGPS Compass Good old man.
+Galileo will be managed by the European Space Navigation Organization (GSA) and European Space Agency (ESA) and began its initial operational operational capabillity phase this week, On 15 in December, When in the company Qualcomm It has been declared that most modern-Snapdragon 625, theSnapdragon 652, theSnapdragon 820 and of course theSnapdragon 821, supports navigation based on it - and now all that is left is to find the applications that also include navigation support according to Galileo, in addition to the navigation.GPS Good old man.

 In this way, Galileo joins theGPS And the Russian GLONASS as a third global navigation system available for free use to anyone who wants it (and will have a suitable supporting technology device, of course), while in the future we may also see the Chinese BeiDou system transform from a local system to a system with wide availability - perhaps in parallel The NAVIC of the Indian Government.
 Will the multiplicity of GNSS systems benefit the private consumer?
 Not sure, but in the specific case of the Galileo it seems to have quite a bit of potential, so we will definitely try to give it a chance soon.